harp-lab/GPUJoin/README.md

-# Comparison between cuDF and Pandas
+# Comparison between cuDF and Pandas for Accelerating Datalog applications with cuDF
-- [rapids_implementation folder](rapids_implementation) contains the comparison between cuDF and Pandas.
+- **Please open [rapids_implementation folder](rapids_implementation) that contains the comparison between cuDF and Pandas.**
-- The following sections are for the CUDA implementations of inner joins.
+- The following sections are for the CUDA implementations of inner joins

 ## Join of two relations